issp-center-dev/DCore/doc/install.rst

      	 20 - post_chain_triqsqmc (Failed)
      	 21 - post_chain_triqsqmc_so (Failed)

-   In this system, only Hubbard-I solver is installed, and all tests related to QMC are failed.
+   In the above example, all tests related to QMC are failed, because only the Hubbard-I solver is installed.
 The tests from 1 to 8 should be passed regardless of impurity solvers you installed.

 #.
 Finally, install by